tagnja/blog/source/draft/_spring-framework/Spring源码分析：IoC.md

 **WebApplicationContext vs ApplicationContext**

+`WebApplicationContext` interface provides configuration for a web application.
+This is read-only while the application is running, but may be reloaded if the implementation supports this.

+`WebApplcationContext` extends `ApplicationContext`.
+This interface adds a `getServletContext()` method to the generic ApplicationContext interface, and defines a well-known application attribute name that the root context must be bound to in the bootstrap process.

 `WebApplicationContext` in Spring is web aware `ApplicationContext` i.e it has Servlet Context information.
 In single web application there can be multiple `WebApplicationContext`.
-That means each `DispatcherServlet` associated with single `WebApplicationContext`. `WebApplcationContext` extends `ApplicationContext`.
+That means each `DispatcherServlet` associated with single `WebApplicationContext`.

 ### Class Hierarchy